tesserato/thesis/Papers/01_Pulses_Envelope/corrections.md

 ## The author should improve the citation by referencing corresponding techniques, such as K-curve, and bounded curvature interpolation methods.
 It is interesting to investigate the application of such technique to signal envelope extraction.
-The K-curves algorithm involves an iterative optimization problem that would probably add a considerable amount of time to the interpolation step, since the number of interpolation points is usually in the hundreds.
+The K-curves algorithm involves an iterative optimization problem that would add a considerable amount of time to the interpolation step, since the number of interpolation points is usually in the hundreds.
 Our main concern, in the interpolation step, is not so much about curvature, but rather about boundedness between the interpolated values.

 As for the curvature estimation step, we tested interpolation and fitting methods during the development of an estimate of the curvature of a discrete curve.
 Some computational problems arose during piecewise polynomial fitting for example, due to the general high dimensionality of the problem, and some artifacts with B-splines approach motivated us to pursue alternative, local methods, that culminated in the development of the equivalent circle approach.
 We plan an extension to the algorithm in the future, where the curvature will be allowed to vary along the time, and for that k-curves seems ideal, because of its guarantee of maximum curvature at the control points.

-We indicated in the revised version that k-curves might be an interesting option, depending on the requisites for the extracted envelope.
+Moreover, we indicated in the revised version that k-curves might be an interesting option, depending on the requisites for the extracted envelope.